TimeDelta/introspective/README.md

 - [Privacy Policy](#privacy-policy)

 ## What is this?
 Introspective is an iOS app that is focused on both mental and physical health.
 It is a new way to explore your health data.
 It allows you to write custom (easy-to-understand) queries against your data and create custom graphs that can show the relationship between different pieces of your health data.
+This app has not yet been released but will be in the near future.
 This has been a passion project of mine for a few years now and I have recently decided to make it open source instead of trying to sell it one day.
 I decided this even after starting an LLC to sell it on the App Store because I think that it has a lot of potential to help people and because I have other responsibilities (like a full time job) that don't leave enough room for where I want this to go so I need help with it.

 ### Main Features
 #### Custom queries